open-energy-transition/google-go/documentation/docs/Analysis/main_results_generation.md

 - `--output_results`: Name for results CSV file without extension (default: `results`)
 - `--output_colors`: Name for colors CSV file without extension (default: `colors`)
 - `--tutorial`: Enable tutorial mode

----

-## 2. Interactive Dashboard

-*This section will contain information about the AI-generated dashboard built upon the three CSV files described in Section 1.
-Content to be added.*

----

-## 3. Jupyter Notebooks

-The project includes several Jupyter notebooks that provide flexible, interactive post-processing, and visualization capabilities.
-These notebooks allow users to select specific scenarios, years, and countries for customized analysis beyond the automated CSV generation workflow.
-The notebooks are organized into two categories: those that replicate and visualize the main results (Section 1), and those that produce additional analyses not included in the automated workflow.

-#### General Structure

-All notebooks follow a consistent three-section structure:

-1. **Helpers (Section 0)**: Import statements loading the corresponding `generate_*.py` script and supporting libraries.
-This section also initializes plotting parameters and constants.

-2. **Network Retrieval (Section 1)**: Interactive code cells where users specify:
-   - Years to analyze (e.g., `[2025, 2030, 2035, 2040]`)
-   - Scenarios to compare (e.g., `["baseline", "energy-match-50", "hourly-match-50-99"]`)
-   - Geographic scope (e.g., system-wide, specific countries)

-   The networks are then loaded into a pandas DataFrame indexed by year and scenario, with both full networks and stripped GO market sub-networks.

-3. **Figure Generation (Section 2+)**: One or more sections with code cells that:
-   - Call the appropriate `derive_*` functions from the imported script
-   - Generate plots directly in the notebook
-   - Optionally save figures to disk (controlled by `save_fig` flag)
-   - Display results interactively for exploration

-This modular structure enables rapid iteration: users can modify scenario selections in Section 1 and re-run Section 2 without reloading data, or adjust plotting parameters and regenerate specific figures independently.

-#### Notebooks for Main Results

-The following notebooks correspond directly to the three main result types:

-- **`plot_frontier.ipynb`**: Visualizes energy procurement frontiers using functions from `generate_frontier.py`.
-Generates line plots showing the trade-off between energy matching and hourly matching for different scenarios, years, and geographic scopes (EU-wide, individual countries, or country comparisons).

-- **`plot_time_series.ipynb`**: Plots hourly generation and demand time series using functions from `generate_time_series.py`.
-Users can select specific time windows (e.g., a week in May) to examine detailed system operation and GO market dynamics.

-- **`plot_time_comparison.ipynb`**: Produces comparative visualizations using all functions from `generate_time_comparison.py`.
-Generates bar charts, heatmaps, and other plots for the 14 result types (a-n), with options to analyze system-wide or country-specific impacts.

-#### Notebooks for Additional Results

-Beyond the main automated results, the project includes notebooks for supplementary analyses:

-- **`plot_country_comparison.ipynb`**: Generates country-level comparative analysis across years and scenarios using `generate_country_comparison.py`.
-This notebook:
-  - Produces horizontal bar charts comparing countries side-by-side for selected metrics (energy mix, capacity, emissions, etc.)
-  - Creates geographic heatmap visualizations on European maps showing spatial patterns of results
-  - Enables identification of countries with similar or divergent outcomes across scenarios
-  - Uses consistent color schemes and formatting for multi-country comparisons

-  Key result types include energy mix (a), GO market generation (b), capacity mix (c-d), storage capacity (e1-e2), system costs (g), GO market revenue (h), marginal prices (i), emissions (j), and curtailment (k).
-An additional map visualization (b_map) shows GO market activity spatially.

-- **`plot_resource_utilization(cap_vs_max_cap).ipynb`**: Analyzes variable renewable energy source (VRES) resource utilization using `generate_time_comparison.py` functions.
-This notebook:
-  - Compares optimal installed VRES capacity against maximum technical potential for each technology and location
-  - Calculates utilization percentages to identify whether resources are fully exploited or constrained
-  - Visualizes utilization shares across scenarios and years to understand how GO market requirements affect renewable deployment patterns
-  - Helps assess the spatial efficiency of renewable resource allocation

-  This analysis corresponds to result type (n) in the time comparison framework and provides insights into grid integration constraints and siting limitations for renewable energy.

-#### Supporting Scripts

-Other than the scripts used for the main results, the notebooks utilize other supporting Python scripts that are imported but not executed directly:

-- **`notebooks_function.py`**: Contains shared utility functions, constants, and helper routines used across all notebooks:
-  - Carrier name mapping and color schemes (e.g., `rename_map`, `category_colors`)
-  - Network preparation functions (`prepare_network()`, `drop_year()`, `rename_year()`)
-  - GO market network extraction (`strip_network_GoO()`)
-  - Statistics aggregation across multiple networks (`get_stats_all()`, `get_stats_prices()`)
-  - Data cleaning utilities (`clean_virtual_names()`, `sum_except_color()`)
-  - Figure size configuration constants (`FIGSIZE_BAR`, `FIGSIZE_HEATMAP_MAP`, `FIGSIZE_ARROW`)

-- **`generate_country_comparison.py`**: Provides functions for country-level analysis, including plotting routines for bar charts (`plot_bar()`), map visualizations (`plot_map()`), and derive functions for all result types adapted for country comparison context.

-The combination of automated CSV generation (Section 1), interactive dashboard (Section 2), and flexible notebooks (Section 3) provides a comprehensive post-processing framework that serves both standardized reporting needs and exploratory analysis requirements.